c10l/cookbook-deploy_key/README.md

 # deploy_key cookbook

 This is a Chef cookbook to manage deploy_keys on SaaS VCSs.
-Currently, it supports Bitbucket and Github.
+Currently, it supports Bitbucket, Github and GitLab.

 This work is heavily based on the ideas and code of ZippyKid's [github-deploy-key](https://github.com/zippykid/chef-github-deploy-key) cookbook.